-- share the latest advances in genomic research with the public and
+- Share the latest advances in genomic research with the public, and

 DNA From a Tooth

-In difficult criminal or legal investigations, forensic odontologists may be the only people able to conclusively identify someone’s remains.
-Particularly in cases where many people are involved—like airplane crashes or disasters—teeth are often one of the most reliable sources of uncompromised, usable DNA.
-In the past, personal identification relied on:
+In difficult criminal or legal investigations, forensic teeth specialists may be the only ones able to identify someone’s remains.
+Especially in cases where many people are involved—like plane crashes or disasters—teeth are often one of the most reliable sources of genetic data.

-When examining remains at ancient sites, researchers have found that both the dentin within teeth as well as the calcium plaques that form on them can be rich sources of DNA.
-In one particularly exciting joint study published in the American Journal of Physical Anthropology.
+Researchers have found that both the dentin within teeth as well as the plaques that form on them can be rich sources of genetic data.
+One study was published in the American Journal of Physical Anthropology.

-- contained “DNA not only from the human but also the microbiome and the diet.”
+- Contained “DNA not only from the human but also the microbiome and the diet”

-- learn why dental health varies so widely among people
+- Learn why dental health varies so widely among people

-- create effective ways of treating or preventing them.
+- Create effective ways of treating or preventing them

 National DNA Day

-DNA is indeed the language of life.
-The Human Genome Project proved it in 2003.
-Since then, every day brings still more enlightening discoveries at the molecular level.
-The applications for dental DNA extend from forensics and archaeology to dentistry, medicine and beyond.
+Genetic material is indeed the language of life.
+The Human Genome Project proved this in 2003.
+Since then, every day brings still more discoveries.
+That’s because the applications for dental materials extend from forensics and archaeology to dentistry, medicine and beyond.